General: Pentagon hesitated on sending Guard to Capitol riot

 WASHINGTON (AP) — Defense Department leaders placed unusual restrictions on the National Guard for the day of the Capitol riot and delayed sending help for hours despite an urgent plea from police for reinforcement, according to testimony Wednesday that added to the finger-pointing about the government response.

-The hourslong delay cost the National Guard precious minutes in the early hours of the rioting.
-Walker said he could have sent personnel within 20 minutes of getting approval.
-It also stood in contrast to the immediate authorization for National Guard support that Walker said was granted in response to the civil unrest that roiled America last spring as an outgrowth of racial justice protests.
+The hourslong delay cost the National Guard precious minutes in the early hours of the Jan.
+6 rioting, with Walker saying he could have gotten personnel into the building within 20 minutes of getting approval.
+As it stood, the support did not happen until the evening.
+The delay also stood in contrast to the swift authorization for National Guard deployment that Walker said was granted in response to the civil unrest that roiled Washington last June as an outgrowth of racial justice protests.

-Mindful of criticism that the response to those demonstrations was heavy-handed, military officials expressed concern about the optics of a substantial National Guard presence at the Capitol, as well as concerned that such visuals could inflame the rioters, Walker said.
-Another military official who testified said that then-acting Defense Secretary Chris Miller wanted to make the decisions of how the National Guard was used following criticism last spring.
+A senior Pentagon official who testified, Robert Salesses, said then-acting Defense Secretary Chris Miller wanted to take time to understand precisely how National Guard troops would be used at the Capitol and what assignments they would be given.
+Mindful of criticism that the response to the demonstrations last spring was heavy-handed, military officials were also concerned about the optics of a substantial National Guard presence at the Capitol, and thought such visuals could inflame the rioters, Walker said.

-"The Army senior leadership" expressed to officials on the call "that it would not be their best military advice to have uniformed Guardsmen on the Capitol," Walker said.
+"The Army senior leadership" expressed "that it would not be their best military advice to have uniformed Guardsmen on the Capitol," Walker said.

-The Senate hearing is the latest about what went wrong on Jan.
-6 as national security officials face questions about missed intelligence and botched efforts to quickly gather National Guard troops that day as a mob of then-President Donald Trump's supporters laid siege to the Capitol.
-The hearings have spelled out how police inadequately prepared for the Trump loyalists; that FBI warnings about the threat of violence did not reach top police officials; and that requests for aid were not promptly answered.
+The Senate hearing was the latest in a series dedicated to the government's preparations and response as a mob of then-President Donald Trump's supporters laid siege to the Capitol.
+Taken together, the hearings have spelled out the challenge law enforcement officials face in sorting through an ocean of unverified tips but also highlighted how police inadequately prepared for the Trump loyalists; that FBI warnings about the threat of violence did not reach top police officials; and that requests for aid were not promptly answered.

-"We in the FBI want to bat 1,000, and we want to not have this ever happen again," said Jill Sanborn, the bureau's top counterterrorism official and one of the witnesses.
-"So we're asking ourselves exactly the questions that you're asking: Is there a place we could have collected more (intelligence)?
+"Anytime there's an attack, we in the FBI want to bat 1,000, and we want to not ever have this happen again," said Jill Sanborn, the bureau's top counterterrorism official and one of the witnesses.
+"So we're asking ourselves exactly the questions that you're asking: Is there a place that we could have collected more (intelligence)?
 Is there something we could have done?"

 Meanwhile, the Capitol Police disclosed the existence of intelligence of a "possible plot" by a militia group to breach the Capitol on Thursday.
 The revelation, coming as the acting police chief was testifying before a House subcommittee, differed from an earlier advisory from the House sergeant-at-arms that said police had no indication that any such violence was planned.

-Much of the focus on Wednesday's Senate hearing centered on communications between the National Guard and the Defense Department.
-Walker described an "unusual" directive that required Pentagon approval before deploying a specialized 40-member "quick reaction force" and before relocating personnel from one traffic intersection to another.
+Much of the focus at Wednesday's hearing was on communications between the National Guard and the Defense Department.
+Walker, for instance, described what he said were "unusual" directives he was asked to follow, including needing approval to relocate troops from one traffic control point to another.

 As chaos escalated on Jan.
 6, then-Capitol Police Chief Steven Sund asked him for National Guard help in a frantic call and then again on a call with Army officials, who said they did not "think that it looked good" to have a military presence.

 "The response to the request took too long, so I think there needs to be a study done to make sure that never happens again," Walker said.
-"It shouldn't take three hours to get a yes or no answer."
+"It shouldn't take three hours to get a "yes" or "no" answer to an urgent request."

-That account was consistent with the recollection of Robert Contee, the acting chief of police for the Metropolitan Police Department, who told senators at a separate hearing last week that he was "stunned" over the delayed response.
-Contee said Sund was pleading with Army officials to deploy National Guard troops as the rioting escalated.
+That account was consistent with the recollection of Robert Contee, the acting chief of police for the Metropolitan Police Department, who told lawmakers last week that he was "stunned" by the delayed response.
+Contee said Sund pleaded with Army officials to deploy National Guard troops as the rioting escalated.

+Walker's testimony, however, conflicts a bit with timelines that were put out and discussed by senior military and defense leaders in the weeks after the riot.

+According to the Defense Department, Walker was called at 3 p.m. by Army officials, and was told to prepare Guard troops to deploy.
+That call was designed to give the Guard notice of the impending deployment so they would have time to move troops from their traffic posts to the armory where they would get new orders, protective equipment and weapons.

 Sen. Roy Blunt, R-Mo., said during a break in the hearing that senators "certainly will have questions" for Miller and for former Army Secretary Ryan McCarthy.